Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Kidney model.

 Section 13.
-The integuments of the body (3 hours)
+Coverings of the body (3 hours)

-The structure and function of the skin.
-The role of the skin in heat regulation.
+Structure and functions of the skin.
+The role of the skin in thermoregulation.
 Hardening.
-Hygienic requirements for clothing, footwear.
+Hygienic requirements for clothing and footwear.
 Skin diseases and their prevention.

 Demonstration